flyingmachine/brave-clojure-web/content/namespaces.md

 ; => ["The Power of Bees" "Journey to Upstairs"]
 ```

-It's like Clojure peeled the label off the first vector and placed it
-on the second.
+The Var has been updated with the address of the new vector.
+The
+result is that you can no longer ask Clojure to find the first vector.
+This is referred to as a *name collision*.
 Chaos!
 Anarchy!
-The result is that you can no longer
-ask Clojure to find the first vector.
-This is referred to as a *name
-collision*.

 You may have experienced this in other programming languages.
 Javacript is notorious for it, and it happens in Ruby as well.
 It's a
 problem because you can unintentionally overwrite your own code, and
 if you use someone else's libraries you have no guarantee that they
 won't overwrite your code.
 Melvil recoils in horror!
 Thankfully,
-Clojure solves this problem with **namespaces**.

-## Introducing Namespaces

-By using namespaces, we can use the same names in different contexts.
-For example, Clojure stores string-related functions in the namespace
-`clojure.string` and set-related functions in `clojure.set`.
-Each
-namespace has a function stored under the name `join`.
-No conflicts!
-Melvil lets out an audible sigh.

-So when I said above that using `def` is like telling Clojure to
-attach a symbol to an object and store it, it's more accurate to say
-that using `def` it like telling Clojure:

-* Look in the *current namespace* for an object with the given symbol.
-  If you find one, remove the symbol.
-Using the examples above, we
-  would remove `great-books` from the vector
-  `["East of Eden" "The Glass Bead Game"]`.
-* Attach the symbol to the given object.
-In the above examples, we'd
-  attach `great-books` to
-  `["The Power of Bees" "Journey to Upstairs"]`.
-* Store the object in the current namespace.

-Thus, using namespaces allows you to avoid the name collisions other
-languages are prone to.
+Clojure allows to create as many namespaces as we like so that we can
+avoid these collisions.

 ## Creating and Switching to Namespaces